hapi-server/hapi-server.github.io/index.md

 Use the interface at [http://hapi-server.org/servers/](http://hapi-server.org/servers/) to download data from your browser, generate \~10-line wget/curl/IDL/MATLAB/Python scripts to download data, or create preview plots.

-See https://www.youtube.com/watch?v=dBV2yxoHkDU for a demonstration of using 5 different clients to access data from a HAPI server.
+A demonstration of using 5 different clients to access data from a HAPI server is shown in a [YouTube video](https://www.youtube.com/watch?v=dBV2yxoHkDU).

 <a name="Email_Lists"></a>
 # 3. Email Lists